Australian Institute of Architects Awards and Prizes: National President's Prize

+In 2025 the Award was changed from being awarded to an individual or organisation selected by the President for their outstanding contribution to architecture and the built environment, to a new system of categorised awards in three separate areas: Client of the Year, Consultant of the Year, Builder (or Subcontractor) of the Year.

 Neville Quarry Architectural Education Prize

 The Neville Quarry Architectural Education Prize recognises achievement in architectural education in architectural teaching, academic scholarship and research, leadership and community engagement in the higher education sector and other forums.
 The Prize recognises architect, educator and academic Neville Quarry (1933–2004), a long time Professor of Architecture and Faculty Dean at University of Technology, Sydney.
 Winners receive a prize of $2000, certificate and a medallion.